 When do Practices and the Games Start?

 Del Mar Little League is a leadership organization using the game of baseball as our vehicle.
 Our goal is to provide an opportunity for all children to have fun while learning and developing in the sport of baseball.
-We provide several levels of play in order to meet the needs of the community that we serve.
-Below is a list of divisions that we are offering for the 2020 season.
+We provide several levels of play in order to meet the needs of the community Below is a list of divisions that we are offering for the 2021 season.
+Time commitments provided are based on the ability to have games and access to fields.
+Prior to the start of games, Managers will be holding practices on Saturday and depending on the level of play and availability of fields one to two practices during the week.
 PLEASE READ THE DESCRIPTIONS CAREFULLY and contact the Player Agent at

 if you are considering requesting that your child play DOWN in a lower division due to safety or ability concerns.